LIMLabSWC/ratter/docs/recent-refactoring/experport-cleanup.md

      - @odorsegmobj
      - @nl_odorsamp2obj
    - These protocols are no longer actively used and depend on legacy olfactometer configurations
-   - The olfip.mat file itself remains in place as it may be needed by other components
+   - Initially remained in place, now moved to ExperPort/legacy

 4. `bgnames.mat`
-   - All related protocols and analysis code moved to legacy folders (commit: b714b1848ac6d1bf70e666daa3f85338b403169f)
+   - All related protocols and analysis code moved to legacy folders (commit: b714b18)
    - Analysis code moved to Analysis/legacy/Odor_Segm/
    - Protocol folders already in Protocols/legacy from previous olfip.mat move:
      - @odorsegm2obj
      - @odorsegm3obj
      - @odorsegmobj
-   - The bgnames.mat file itself remains in place as it may be needed by other components
+   - Initially remained in place, now moved to ExperPort/legacy

 5. `OdorNames.mat`
-   - All related protocols moved to legacy folder (commit: b714b1848ac6d1bf70e666daa3f85338b403169f)
+   - All related protocols moved to legacy folder (commit: b714b18)
    - Protocols in legacy:
      - @adil2afcobj (moved with olfip.mat)
      - @gf2afcobj
-   - The OdorNames.mat file itself remains in place as it may be needed by other components
+   - Initially remained in place, now moved to ExperPort/legacy

 6. `OdorSet.mat`
-   - All related protocols already in legacy folder (commit: b714b1848ac6d1bf70e666daa3f85338b403169f)
+   - All related protocols already in legacy folder (commit: b714b18)
    - Used by protocols that were moved with olfip.mat:
      - @odorsegm2obj
      - @odorsegm3obj
-   - The OdorSet.mat file itself remains in place as it may be needed by other components
+   - Initially remained in place, now moved to ExperPort/legacy

 ## Implementation Plan